Resources in Place

 - A group of North and South American countries operating through the Intra-Americas-Institute for Climate Change Research (IAI) have a large shelf-monitoring program planned for the western boundary that complement well the western end of the trans-basin array (USA-MIT, USA-OSU, Argentina-SHN).

-- Germany (AWI) has an array of inverted echo sounders inverted echo sounders equipped with bottom pressure sensors and near-bottom current meters along the oblique Goodhope line.
+- Germany (AWI) has an array of pressure-equipped inverted echo sounders along the nearby oblique GoodHope line that extends southward towards Antarctica.

 - Several groups already collect additional hydrographic observations in the region that would be extremely valuable for analysis purposes (Argentina, Brazil, France, Germany, Spain, Russia, South Africa, the United Kingdom, the United States).